Changes the type of an expression.

 is raised.
 If primitive-castable-expression

-, the cast results in a NullPointerException
+evaluates to null, the cast results in a NullPointerException.

 If the cast succeeds, the resulting primitive value is exactly the same